Shrek SuperSlam: Gameplay

 The game features three multiplayer modes: "Melee", "King of the Hill", and "Slammageddon".

-In "Melee", the objective is to earn as many slam points within a two-minute time period.
-For attack, a word bank that says "Slam" will fill up.
-Once the bank has filled up, the player can unleash a Slam Attack which can hit multiple opponents.
-For each opponent who's hit, the player will receive a Slam Point, but if a player get slammed, they'll lose one.
-The player with the most slam points after the time limit stops wins.
+In "Melee", the objective is to earn as many Slam points as possible within two minutes.
+For every attack landed, a meter that says "Slam" will fill up.
+Once the meter is full, the player can unleash a Slam attack which can hit multiple opponents.
+For every opponent hit, the player will receive a Slam point, but if a player get Slammed, they'll lose a point.
+The player with the most Slam points after the timer runs out wins.

-In "King of the Hill", the object of the game is to stay atop of a hill the longest, while opponents try and knock each other off.
+In "King of the Hill", the objective of the game is to stay atop of a hill the longest, while opponents try and knock each other off.
 The first player to reach 30 points wins.
 The longer the player stays on the hill, the more points she/he will receive.

-In "Slammageddon", each single attack counts as a Slam.
+In "Slammageddon", every single attack counts as a Slam.

-Every character's "Slam" attack have different effects and range.
+Every character's Slam attack has different effects and range.
 For example, Shrek's "Green Storm" attack will send his opponents flying as he undergoes flatulence at close range, while Robin Hood's "Arrow Swarm" has him commanding his band of Merry Men to litter the battlefield in raining arrows from the sky.
-Other examples include Pinocchio's "Buzz Bomber" in which his nose grows and he flies across the arena at opponents or Fiona Ogre uses "Ogre Aria" to blast her enemies with floating projectile singing notes.
+Other examples include Pinocchio's "Buzz Bomber" in which his nose grows and he flies across the arena at opponents or Fiona Ogre using "Ogre Aria" to blast her enemies with floating projectile singing notes.